 [END FIGURE 6.24 HERE]

-To assess the effect of dedicated air quality versus climate policy on air quality, PM2.5 and ozone indicators were estimated for three SSP3 scenarios by applying a widely used approach for the analysis of air quality implications for given emission scenarios (Rao et al., 2017; Van Dingenen et al., 2018; Vandyck et al., 2018) and whose sensitivity of surface concentrations to emission changes is comparable to ESMs ensemble (see Supplementary Material 6.SM.5).
-The assessment shows that both strong air pollution control and strong climate mitigation, implemented independently, lead to large reduction of exposure to PM2.5 and ozone by the end of the century (Figures 6.25, 6.26) (high confidence).
+To assess the effect of dedicated air-quality vs climate policy on air quality, PM2.5 and ozone indicators were estimated for three SSP3 scenarios by applying a widely used approach for the analysis of air-quality implications for given emission scenarios (Rao et al., 2017; Van Dingenen et al., 2018; Vandyck et al., 2018) and whose sensitivity of surface concentrations to emission changes is comparable to ESMs ensemble (Supplementary Material 6.SM.5).
+The assessment shows that both strong air pollution control and strong climate mitigation, implemented independently, lead to a large reduction of exposure to PM2.5 and ozone by the end of the century (high confidence) (Figures 6.25 and 6.26).
 However, implementation of air pollution control, relying on the deployment of existing technologies, leads to benefits more rapidly than climate mitigation (high confidence), which requires systemic changes and is thus implemented later in this scenario.
-Notably, under the underlying SSP3 context, significant parts of the population remain exposed to air quality exceeding the WHO guidelines for PM2.5 over the whole century (high confidence), in particular in Africa, Eastern and Southern Asia, Middle East and for ozone only small improvement in population exposure is expected in Africa and Asia.
+Notably, under the underlying SSP3 context, significant parts of the population remain exposed to air quality exceeding the WHO guidelines for PM2.5 over the whole century (high confidence), in particular in Africa, East and South Asia and the Middle East, and for ozone only a small improvement in population exposure is expected in Africa and Asia.
 Confidence levels here result from expert judgement on the whole chain of evidence.

 [START FIGURE 6.25 HERE]